 Against Bioethicalization: Value Disjunctures in the History of Fetal Research

-May 2022 | » Get text | Keywords: social theory, disease surveillance, valuations, infrastructures
+| Keywords: social theory, disease surveillance, valuations, infrastructures

 This paper has two aims: First, it proposes to sensitize our analytical minds to what we dub “value disjunctures”— clashes, in practice, between different values.
 What happens if we highlight the periods and situations when versions of the world are pulled apart?
 Second, it aims to highlight how today’s bioethics can neither be read as a tale of democratization of ethics, nor as a tale solely driven by ethical disasters.
 What we offer is a story of how the bioethical yardsticks of today were established as dominant in fetal research.
 Our sensitizing toolkit helps to shine a light on how bioethicalization is a historical process that intertwines what is good, with what objects are seen as important, as well as how these objects are understood.
 Bioethicalization is partly a struggle about ethics, which yardsticks for the good that become salient, but also a struggle about which objects should be ethicalized–as well as the nature of the ethicalized objects.
 The valuographical contribution highlights how all matters of value – the ethical, the epistemic, and the economic – are intertwined with changing fetal ontologies.